westlicht/performer/_pages/manual/index.md

 The _Gate Source_ controls the generation of MIDI note on/off events.
 Notes span multiple steps (legato) if step length is set to maximum.
 The _Note Source_ controls the MIDI note and is derived from a V/Oct CV signal with 0V being a C4.
 The _Vel.
 Source_ controls the note velocity and is derived from a unipolar 5V signal which is mapped to 0-127.
 If the _Gate Source_ contains a slide layer, slides are output as MIDI CC 65 events (portamento on/off).
 When the sequencer is reset, a MIDI CC 120 event (all notes off) is sent.

-When configured to _CC_ event, the following additional parameters are available for configuration:
+When configured to _Control Change_ event, the following additional parameters are available for configuration:

 | Parameter | Range | Description |
 | :--- | :--- | :--- |